nimaid/GLaDOS-TTS/README.md

 ## From An Interactive GUI
 <p align="center"><img src="splash.png" alt="Interactive Console Splash Screen"/></p>

+(You can get this a portable `.exe` file for Windows [here](https://github.com/nimaid/GLaDOS-TTS/releases/latest).)

 This is the suggested way to quickly generate messages.
 After it loads the models, it is actually very fast.
 It usually takes a fraction of a second to generate a message.

-You can get this a portable `.exe` file for Windows [here](https://github.com/nimaid/GLaDOS-TTS/releases/latest).

 `conda run -n glados python speak_console.py`